FREQUENTLY ASKED QUESTIONS

 Who uses physical therapy?

-Physical therapy is an option for people who are recovering from an injury or surgery, looking to increase flexibility, or build strength.
-We also help improve posture, where abnormal strains on muscles can lead to pain and potential long-term chronic pain.
+Physical therapy is an option for people who are looking for pain relief by increasing flexibility, or building strength.
+Physical Therapy can also help improve posture, where abnormal strains on muscles can lead to pain and potential long-term chronic pain.

 What should I wear?

 Your clothes should allow us to comfortably evaluate your area of injury and to help you stretch and exercise.
 Please wear something comfortable, casual, and non-restrictive that allows for movement.
 We suggest comfortable, closed-toe shoes, preferably sneakers.

 How long does each visit take?